willis240/willis240.github.io/README.md

 - Got the monitoring project up and running on the raspberry pi, now targeting the tig-playground
 - Created the outline for the README that will explain how to get the project up and running on a new device

+#### July 28

+- Performed the weekly maintenance at the solar test site
+- Filled out the google form for the maintenance and copied my photos to the Maintenance Photos folder

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.